 Internationalization is the process of designing and developing your software or mobile application product so it can be adapted and localized to different cultures, regions, and languages.

-Localization is the adaptation of your software or mobile application product to meet the language, culture, and other requirements of each locale.
+Localization is the adaptation of your software, website content, or mobile application product to meet the language, culture, and other requirements of each locale.

 Internationalization helps you build your software or mobile application product with future markets and languages in mind.
 It’s the process of neutralizing the code, content, and design so that, down the road, it’ll be easier to adapt your product to additional cultures without having to completely re-engineer it.